chryenix/streamdp-benchmark/README.md

 The `Dockerfile` in the root directory of this repository allows to reproduce the entire experimental evaluation within a Docker a container.
 To do so, please execute the following commands:
 ```
 mkdir -p results
-docker build --no-cache -t jedi-experiments .
+docker build --no-cache -t streamdp-benchmark .
-docker run -d -ti --name jedi-exp --mount type=bind,source="$(pwd)"/results,target=/usr/src/app/streamdp-benchmark/results dpbench-experiments
+docker run -d -ti --name streamdp-exp --mount type=bind,source="$(pwd)"/results,target=/usr/src/app/streamdp-benchmark/results streamdp-benchmark
 ```

 This command will persistently store the experimental results in the mounted directory (here, in the created directory `results`).
-In case that the data should not be persistently stored, remove the `--mount type=bind,source="$(pwd)"/results,target=/usr/src/app/jedi-experiments/results` argument.
+In case that the data should not be persistently stored, remove the `--mount type=bind,source="$(pwd)"/results,target=/usr/src/app/streamdp-benchmark/results` argument.

 ## Citation: